 This begs an obvious question...

 What’s a lumen?

-Notice how it takes less power (watts, W) to get the same lumen output as you move from standard incandescent lights to halogen bulbs, CFLs, and then eventually LED lights.
-If you were to look at the first row and divide the 450 lumens figure by the different wattage required to produce it, you would get the luminous efficacy (11.25 lm/W for incandescent, 15.51 lm/W for halogen, 45 lm/W for CFLs, and 90 lm/W for LEDs).
-What this means is that LED technology is beating traditional incandescent light bulbs by nearly a whole order of magnitude (5 to 8 times as efficient depending on the desired brightness).
-Interestingly enough, as you move from left to right along the chart, the lifespan of the light source also begins to drastically improve.
-LED lights typically last 10 to 20 times as long (15-25 years) as an incandescent bulb (1-2 years).
+It takes less power (watts, W) to get the same lumen output as you move from standard incandescent lights to halogen bulbs, CFLs, and then eventually LED lights.
+LED technology is beating traditional incandescent light bulbs by nearly a whole order of magnitude (5 to 8 times as efficient depending on the desired brightness).
+Also, LED lights typically last 10 to 20 times as long (15-25 years) as an incandescent bulb (1-2 years).
 They also last nearly twice as long as the next best alternative (CFLs last approximately 10 years).